b0bh00d/Hg-Suite/README.md

 > Shelved the following state as microbranch "read_state":<br>
 > ! build_system\build_lib.py

+The `shelve` command will also bundle up any active staging areas into the archive and clear them along with the working copy's change states.

 #### shelved
 You can view the microbranches that you currently have shelved by issuing this command: